The Magic of Belle Isle: Production

 The Magic of Belle Isle was filmed in the village of Greenwood Lake, New York in July 2011.

 Reception

-The Magic of Belle Isle received negative reviews from critics according to Rotten Tomatoes where the film has a rating of 29%, based on 34 reviews, with a rating of 4.9/10.
+The Magic of Belle Isle received mixed reviews from critics according to Rotten Tomatoes where the film has a rating of 30%, based on 33 reviews, with a rating of 4.9/10.
+The website's critics consensus reads, "Neither Rob Reiner nor Morgan Freeman are able to conjure up their old magic in this dull trifle, with both director and star appearing content to tread through the paces of the saccharine script."
 On Metacritic, the film has a score of 46 out of 100, based on 14 critics, indicating "mixed or average reviews".

 Home media

 The film was released on DVD and Blu-ray on September 18, 2012.